-The LLWS is where tomorrow’s baseball stars are born, and Gavin Weir sure looks like the next in line.
-Meet in the “mini Randy Johnson” who threw a perfect game in regional play and is helping (carrying might be the better word) his South Dakota Little League baseball team reach the ultimate goal: Williamsport.
+The LLWS is where tomorrow's baseball stars are born, and Gavin Weir sure looked like the next in line.
+Meet the "mini Randy Johnson" who threw a perfect game in regional play and is helped (carried might be the better word) his South Dakota Little League baseball team reach the ultimate goal: Williamsport.

 Gavin Weir: Little League Star Pitcher

-Gavin Weir isn’t just your average 12-year-old pitcher.
-He’s a lefty who throws a fastball anywhere from 70-75 mph and a nasty array of sliders, slurves and curveballs that manipulate the air as they zip past batters’ bats.
+Gavin Weir wasn't just your average 12-year-old pitcher.
+He was a lefty who throws a fastball anywhere from 70-75 mph and a nasty array of sliders, slurves and curveballs that manipulate the air as they zip past batters' bats.

 That 75-mph heater, by the way, is the equivalent of a 99 mph fastball in MLB.
 Little Leaguers throw from a mound that is 46 feet from home plate, while major league pitchers fire from 60 1/2 feet.
 Do the math and it's obvious these poor hitters don't stand a chance against Weir.

-Weir, who plays for the Sioux Falls Little League program, dominated the Iowa team from Davenport in a 10-0 win at the Midwest Regional in Whitestown, Indiana.
+Weir, who played for the Sioux Falls Little League program, dominated the Iowa team from Davenport in a 10-0 win at the Midwest Regional in Whitestown, Indiana.

 He struck out 13 of the 15 batters he faced.
 The other two hit ground balls right back to him.
 No one else besides the catcher and first baseman even had to touch the ball.